naugtur/google-pubsub-mock/README.md

-mockInstance.publish.called //publish is a sinon stub mockInstance.ack.called //ack is a sinon stub and the same one is added to all messages mockInstance.sinonSandbox.restore() //clean up the mock, returns PubSub to its previous state.
+mockInstance.publish.called //publish is a sinon stub mockInstance.ack.called //ack is a sinon stub and the same one is added to all messages mockInstance.sinonSandbox.restore() //clean up the mock, returns PubSub to its previous state. mockInstance.clearState() //remove all state created by subscriptions and messages to avoid affecting another test suite while reusing one setup
 ```

-if `PubSub` refeerence is not provided, `require("@google-cloud/pubsub")` is called.
-IF dependency versions matched and got deduplicated in node_modules, it should get the same instance, but that's generally not guaranteed (and not stable long term in my experience)
+if `PubSub` reference is not provided, `require("@google-cloud/pubsub")` is called. **IF** dependency versions matched and got deduplicated in node_modules, it should get the same instance, but that's generally not guaranteed (and not stable long term in my experience)

+Your code might store references to the topic or subscription objects.
+That's why it is recommended to call `setUp` only once and use `clearState` before or after each test

 ## Support